pierzchalski/pierzchalski.github.io/_posts/2015-05-16-HKT-in-Rust-today.md

 ---
 layout:     post
-title:      HKT in Rust, Today
+title:      High Abstraction in the Land of Rust
 date:       2015-05-16
 summary:    Fun with kinds in Rust.
 ---

 There's a pretty common pattern that people encounter all over the place when programming: if you have a container `C` holding a thing of type `A`, and you've got a function that turns `A`s into `B`s, you can get a `C` containing a `B`.
-You can see an example in Pythons `for` comprehensions: if I have a list of strings, I can get a list of integers:
+You can see an example in Python `for` comprehensions: if I have a list of strings, I can get a list of integers:

 {% highlight python %} [ len(string) for string in strings ] {% endhighlight %}

-There's something similar for Rusts vectors:[^1]
+There's something similar for Rust[^1] vectors:

-[^1]: This post was written using the Rust nightly version
+[^1]: This post was written using Rust version 1.0.0.

 {% highlight rust %}
 fn main()